denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 ---
 **If You Really Need to Use Two Classes with the Same Name**

 you can pick one to use in the import statement and use the other’s fully qualified class name.
-Or you can drop both import statements and always use the fully qualified class name.
+Or you can drop both import statements and ==**always use the fully qualified class name.**==

 ```java
 public class Conflicts {